 - Grammar Nazi: Agent Flemming.Agent Bork: Chief, you know that guy whose camper they were whacking off in?

 Agent Flemming: Bork, you're a federal agent.
 You represent the United States government.
 Never end a sentence with a preposition.

 Bork: Oh.
 Uh...
 You know that guy in whose camper they...
 I mean, that guy off in whose camper they were whacking?
 Flemming: That's better.
 Yes?

 - Heh Heh, You Said "X": A smorgasbord.
 Seriously, would you expect anything less of the Trope Namers themselves?

-- Hero Antagonist: The ATF led by Agent Fleming and his assistant, Bork.
+- Hero Antagonist: The ATF led by Agent Flemming and his assistant, Bork.

 - Heroic BSoD: Beavis's "We're Never Gonna Score" rant on the bus after the capitol building.

 - Humble Goal: All the boys want to do is find or replace their missing TV set.